ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 }
 ```

-The static checks kick in immediately and we get warning `this.open` does not exist and it's true.
+The static checks kick in immediately and we get a warning `this.open` does not exist and it's true.
-This is one small example how powerfull JSX templates.
+This is one small example shows how powerful JSX templates are.

 ============= TODO: Show image =============